Understanding Theory X And Theory Y: A Guide For Modern Managers

 Characteristics of Theory Y management include:

-1. Participative decision-making: Managers actively involve employees in decision-making processes, valuing their input and ideas.
+1. Participative decision-making: Managers actively involve employees, valuing their input and ideas.

 2. Trust and empowerment: Managers trust employees to perform their tasks competently and take ownership of their work.

-3. Delegation and autonomy: Employees are given the freedom to make decisions and exercise autonomy in their roles, fostering creativity and innovation.
+3. Delegation and autonomy: Employees can make decisions and exercise autonomy in their roles, fostering creativity and innovation.

 4. Intrinsic motivation: Managers recognize that employees are driven by internal factors such as personal growth, achievement, and a sense of purpose.